spaceopal – We make Galileo fly

 Code of Ethics

 The aims of spaceopal are pursued with loyalty, seriousness, appreciation, honesty, competence, fairness, team spirit and transparency by all those who work in the Company, and with absolute respect for the basic legal principles of human rights as well as the applicable laws and regulations. spaceopal shall promote these principles as well as fair competition, which it deems to be in its own interest as well as in the interest of all the stakeholders.

-The activity described is carried out under a contract managed by ESA on behalf of the European Union of and funded by the European Union.
+The activity described in this presentation is carried out under a contract managed by GSA on behalf of the European Commission and funded by the European Union.